-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 HubSpot CMS has a monitoring and firewall system in place to identify threats and stop DDOS attacks from occurring.

-You’ll need a third-party tool, like Securi or something similar, if you are running on WordPress or another CMS.
+You’ll need a third-party tool, like Sucuri or something similar, if you are running on WordPress or another CMS.

 Ongoing Updates